libing-milly/covey.town/README.md

 | `MONGO_PASSWORD`    | Visible on your mongoDB account dashboard.   |
 | `MONGO_URL` | Visible on your mongoDB databse by click on 'connect' button   |

-for your convinience, we have provided you with an existing database keys:
+for your convinience, we have provided you with an account:

 MONGO_USERNAME=zhiyuan_luo